-I looked at him, and holding at his eye level my TSA card with indication of my mastectomy and said, “I’m wearing prosthesis but you can’t see it.
+I looked at him, and my TSA card with indication of my mastectomy at his eye level and said, “I’m wearing prosthesis but you can’t see it.
 I’m concerned about getting my luggage out to my car and lifting it into the back to take home.
-Are you willing to help me with that?”
+Are you willing to help me?”

 Did I set him up?
 Probably.
-But I felt strongly that the correct person in their organization needed to be aware of what had happened.
-I told him the airlines should have taken responsibility under the circumstances and assisted me by delivering my luggage.
-But I also told him I appreciated his help and acknowledged his compassion as an individual.
-I told him he may have made a different decision about delivering my luggage and I understood that the office staff I spoke to didn’t have that authority.
+But I felt strongly the correct person in their organization needed to be aware of what happened.
+I told him the airlines should have taken responsibility under the circumstances and assisted me by delivering my luggage to my home.
+I also told him I appreciated his help and acknowledged his compassion as an individual.
+I told him he may have made a different decision about delivering my luggage and I understood the office staff I spoke to didn’t have the authority to make the decision.
 I shook his hand, thanked him for his help and he apologized for the incident.
-I looked at him with affirmation and requested that he pass this along to his superintendent so that they might review their practices for future passengers.
+I looked at him with affirmation and requested he report this incident to his superintendent so they might review their practices for future passengers.
 I told him that was my purpose in requesting to see him in the first place.
-He helped me that day but I wanted him to commit to reporting this so others could be helped as well.
+I was grateful for his help but I wanted him to commit to reporting this so others could be helped as well.

-I have now taped that TSA card to the top of my “Boobs in a Box” so that whoever I donate them to can also use the card.
+I taped the TSA card to the top of my “Boobs in a Box” and have since donated them so the recipient can use the card.

 I know challenges exist in life under many circumstances.
 Try to handle them with as much information and consideration as the situation allows.